-As one of the world’s leading companies, Samsung has a strong corporate responsibility to the communities we operate in our home country of Korea and around the world.
-Our work with animal companionship, assistance and welfare programmes is one meaningful way we give back to those communities and one of the only programmes of its kind led by a multinational corporation.
+As one of the world's leading companies, Samsung has a strong corporate responsibility to the communities we operate in our home country of Korea and around the world.
+Our work with animal companionship, assistance and welfare programs is one meaningful way we give back to those communities and one of the only programs of its kind led by a multinational corporation.

 At Samsung, we believe the relationship between people and their pets helps make the world a less stressful, more caring place.
-Our programmes, including an employee dog adoption centre; guide dog school; working dog breeding centre; and detector dog and rescue dog operations, bolster this outcome by connecting people with dogs that can better their lives.
+Our programs, including an employee dog adoption center; guide dog school; working dog breeding center; and detector dog and rescue dog operations , bolster this outcome by connecting people with dogs that can better their lives.

-For more information about our dog-related programmes, visit mydog.Samsung.com.
+For more information about our dog-related programs, visit mydog.Samsung.com.

 Samsung Assistance Dog Services and Samsung Guide Dog School for the Blind

 Samsung's Assistance Dog centre trains dogs that provide assistance to people with hearing impairments and those undergoing therapy.
 The center is a member of Assistance Dogs International (ADI) and International Association for Human Animal Interaction Organisation (IAHAIO).